mostsignificant/mostsignificant.github.io/_posts/2024-12-15-build-learn-monetize-5-python-projects-and-microsaas-ideas-for-2025.markdown

 Is this everything?

 No, there is a need to persist the mapping over restarts: a database.
-A user interface to let users configure shortened URLs: also Flask and simple HTML pages with CSS.
+Also: a user interface to let users configure shortened URLs with Flask and simple HTML pages with CSS.

 The overall composition is still quite simple: